Mechanisms vs. Outcomes: Probing for Syntax Fails to Explain Performance on Targeted Syntactic Evaluations: Experimental Setup

 \section{Experimental Setup}

-\paragraph{Probe Training.} We train probes on Stanza \cite{qi2020stanzapythonnaturallanguage} Universal Dependencies \cite{universaldependencies} dependency parses of the Penn Treebank (PTB; \citealp{marcus-etal-1993-building}) using its standard train and validation splits.
-We report training parameters and compute in Appendix~\ref{sec:probe-training}. \struct{} and \head{} have fixed probe dimension $\dprobe{} = 256$, while \ortho{} has $\dprobe = \dmodel$ for each model to ensure orthogonality is feasible.
-Let $L$ be the number of layers in LM \model{}.
+\paragraph{Probe Training.} We train each of our four probe ``families'' on Stanza \cite{qi-etal-2020-stanza} Universal Dependencies \cite{de-marneffe-etal-2021-universal} dependency parses of the Penn Treebank (PTB; \citealp{marcus-etal-1993-building}) using its standard train and validation splits.
+We report training parameters and compute in Appendix~\ref{sec:probe-training}. \struct{}, \head{}, and \control{} have fixed probe dimension $\dprobe{} = 256$, while \ortho{} has $\dprobe = \dmodel$ for each model to ensure orthogonality is feasible.
+Let $L$ be the number of layers in model \model{}.
 To reduce the influence of a word's semantic properties, we subtract word embeddings from each layer's contextual states

-Training produces $L$ different probes for each model.
-For each of \struct{} and \head{}, we select the probe with the best PTB test metric.
-For \ortho{}, given limited compute resources and the fact that it is derived from \struct{}, we train a single probe per model on the layer with the best \struct{} test metric.
-For \control{} we train at most two probes per model corresponding to the best layers for \struct{} and \head{}, which may match.
+For each of \struct{} and \head{}, we train $L$ probes per model---one per layer---and select the probe with the best PTB test metric.
+For \ortho{}, given limited compute resources and the fact that it is derived from \struct{}, we train a single probe per model on the layer with the best \struct{} PTB test metric.
+Since the best layer can differ between \struct{} and \head{}, and the objective of \control{} is to control for hidden state quality, we train a separate \control{} instance for each on the corresponding best layer.
+Control results are reported with the associated probe.

 \paragraph{Control Probe Validation.} We construct a simple evaluation dataset to test how well our control probe abstracts away contextual linguistic information to verify its design.
 For 500 random words chosen from SimLex999 \citep{hill2014simlex999evaluatingsemanticmodels}, we prompt GPT-4o \cite{openai2024gpt4ocard} to generate 10 sentences that contain the word in substantially different contexts.
 Refer to Appendix~\ref{sec:control-validation} for the prompt and sample sentences.